janovekj/fini/README.md

 - want something slightly more structured than the regular reducer
 - enjoy typing 😉
-- want to get into basic state machines
+- want to get into the basics of state machines

-# Features
+# Key features

 - A plain old finite state machine hook
 - Type-safe all the way with state-specific context types (typestates)